oasci/pitt-biosc1540-2024s/biosc1540/modules/prelims/nucleic-acids.md

 The rRNA ensures the proper alignment of the mRNA and the ribosomes; the rRNA of the ribosome also has an enzymatic activity (peptidyl transferase) and catalyzes the formation of the peptide bonds between two aligned amino acids.
 Transfer RNA (tRNA) is one of the smallest of the four types of RNA, usually 70--90 nucleotides long.
 It carries the correct amino acid to the site of protein synthesis.
-It is the base pairing between the tRNA and mRNA that allows for the correct amino acid to be inserted in the polypeptide chain. microRNAs are the smallest RNA molecules and their role involves the regulation of gene expression by interfering with the expression of certain mRNA messages.
+It is the base pairing between the tRNA and mRNA that allows for the correct amino acid to be inserted into the polypeptide chain. microRNAs are the smallest RNA molecules and their role involves the regulation of gene expression by interfering with the expression of certain mRNA messages.
-Table 3.5.1 below summarizes features of DNA and RNA.
+Table 3.5.1 below summarizes the features of DNA and RNA.

 **Table 1** Features of DNA and eukaryotic mRNA.